gilland-astate/accelerated-fall2021/class_notes/exam1_review.md

     * Be able to define, assign, or initialize all types
 * 2.13
     * Definition
-    * Debugging issues dealing with scope
-    * How we can control scope -- Hint: { }
 * 2.14
     * Unary vs Binary vs ternary
     * How Arithmetic operators work and how to use them.